ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 **Started by me**

-These are all the *Released* warehouse orders which are started by and assigned to the currently logged-in user.
+These are all the *Released* warehouse orders which are started by and assigned to the **currently** logged-in user.

 **Assigned to me**

 Contains orders in states higher than *New* and lower than *Released*.
-They are assigned* to the currently logged-in user.
+They are assigned to the **currently** logged-in user.

 **Unassigned**

 Orders with states higher than *New* and lower than *Released*.

 They are **not** assigned to a specific worker and can be executed by anyone who takes them.

 **Started by others**

-Here, you will find all *Released* orders which are assigned to users different from the currently logged-in one.
+Here, you will find all *Released* orders which are assigned to users **different** from the currently logged-in one.

 **Assigned to others**

-This final section contains orders in states higher than *New* and lower than *Released*, and assigned to users different from the currently logged-in one.
+This section contains orders in states higher than *New* and lower than *Released*.

+They are assigned to users **different** from the currently logged-in one.

 ### Action buttons